neuraparse/QMANN/docs/quick_start.md

-# QMNN Quick Start Guide
+# QMANN Quick Start Guide

-Welcome to Quantum Memory-Augmented Neural Networks (QMNN)!
-This guide will help you get started with QMNN in just a few minutes.
+Welcome to Quantum Memory-Augmented Neural Networks (QMANN)!
+This guide will help you get started with QMANN in just a few minutes.

 ## Installation